vr360 workshop

 Surround Sound

 There are also some interesting applications of surround, which in the classical sense, is also called 360 sound.
-Hence, no sound can be reproduced above and below the listener, but still may be useful for certain 360 recordings.
+Hence, no clear sound can be reproduced above and below the listener, but still may be useful for certain 360 recordings.

 Zoom H2n